CuriousHack/ubereats/README.md

-Ubereats clone amde with HTML and CSS
+Ubereats clone made with HTML and CSS